yvo2/fuzzy-tutorial/README.md

 ## Requirements

 Ensure you have at least Python 3.8 installed on your system.
+We tested it with Python 3.11 and 3.12.

 ## Installation